Ph.D., Clinical Psychology University of North Texas

 Wupperman, P., *Ryan, B., *Unachukwu, F., *Edwards, E. (In preparation).
 A transdiagnostic treatment for behavioral dysregulation: A case series of Mindfulness and Modification Therapy targeting binge eating.

-*Edwards, E., *Gintoft-Cohen, M., & Wupperman, P. (Submitted).
+*Edwards, E., *Gintoft-Cohen, M., & Wupperman, P. (Accepted for publication).
 Barriers to implementation of mindfulness in therapy for substance abuse: Results from a preliminary survey of substance therapists in community clinics.
+Subtance Use and Misuse.

-Westphal, M., Leahy, R. L., & Wupperman, P. (Submitted.)
+Westphal, M., Leahy, R. L., & Wupperman, P. (In press.)
 Self-Compassion and emotional invalidation mediate the effects of parental indifference on adult psychopathology.
+Psychiatry Review.

-*Edwards, E., & Wupperman, P. (Submitted).
+*Edwards, E., & Wupperman, P. (Accepted for publication).
 Emotion regulation mediates effects of alexithymia and low emotion differentiation on aggressive behavior.

 Wupperman, P., *Gintoft-Cohen, M., Haller, D. L., Flom, P., Litt, L. C., & Rounsaville, B. J. (2015).
 Mindfulness and Modification Therapy for behavior dysregulation: A comparison trial focused on substance use and aggression.
 Journal of Clinical Psychology, 71, 964-978.